Engineering Invoice Factoring

 • Encumbrance-free invoice: since invoices are the only collateral in a factoring arrangement, encumbrances such as tax liens can make it difficult to qualify for factoring.
 (But not impossible.
 FundThrough works with businesses on IRS and CRA tax payment plans all the time.
 We can even help you with getting an arrangement set up).

-Factoring invoices is a sound financial strategy if you—
+Factoring invoices is a sound financial strategy if:

-• Spend time tracking down slow-paying customers and waiting 30, 60 or 90 days to be paid, which puts a tremendous burden on your business.
+• You spend time tracking down slow-paying customers and waiting 30, 60 or 90 days to be paid, which puts a tremendous burden on your business.

-• If you’ve delivered a product or provided a service to another business.
+• You’ve delivered a product or provided a service to another business.

 • You experience times of cash flow crunch.